kikito/bump.lua/README.md

 This method is useful mostly when creating new collision responses, although it could be also used as a query method.

-You could use this method to implement your own collision response algorithm (this was the only way to to it in prevous versions of bump)
+You could use this method to implement your own collision response algorithm (this was the only way to do it in prevous versions of bump)

 ```lua
 bump.responses.touch